dhuss42/ft_irc/progress_maustel.md

     - set username -> USER <user> <mode> <unused> <realname>
     - join a channel -> JOIN <channel>
-    - send private messages -> PRIVMSG <user> :<message-content> --- but in irssi: "/msg <user> private <message-content>"
+    - send private messages -> PRIVMSG <user> :<message-content> --- but in irssi: "/msg <user> private <message-content>" -> but on server it arrives as PRIVMSG

 ## ====== Day 4 == 11.09.2025 ======
 - what is a service?